achrefjaziri/SimCrack/readme.md

 Open-source code for the semantic segmentation model presented in our paper "Designing a Hybrid Neural System to Learn Real-world Crack Segmentation from Fractal-based Simulation": preprint version

-The code for the Cracktal Simulator can found in a second repository:
+The code for the Cracktal Simulator can found in a second repository:  https://github.com/achrefjaziri/CracktalConcreteSimulator
 ## Dataset ##

-The dataset of cracktal synthetic images as well the annotated real images is available at:
+The dataset of cracktal synthetic images as well the annotated real images are available at:

 Please note that the dataset is licensed for non-commercial and educational use only as specified by the license file attached with the dataset at above link.